dranikpg/gtrs/README.md

 #### Consumers

 Consumers allow reading redis streams through Go channels.
 Specify context, a [redis client](https://github.com/go-redis/redis) and where to start reading.
-Make sure to specify [custom options](), if you don't like the default ones or want optimal performance.
-New entries are fetched asynchronously to provide a fast flow 🏎️
+Make sure to specify `StreamConsumerConfig`, if you don't like the default ones or want optimal performance.
+New entries are fetched asynchronously to provide a fast flow 🚂

 ```go
 consumer := NewConsumer[Event](ctx, rdb, StreamIDs{"my-stream": "$"})